andthearchitect/aws-lambda-java-runtime/README.md

 well as simplifying deployment.
 It also means we're no longer required to have Java installed on the target machine and can specify our own version.

-Before we start, just a quick note on packaging a stand alone Java im as it can be a little confusing.
+Before we start, just a quick note on packaging a stand alone Java image as it can be a little confusing.
 In order to create a stand alone image you need both the JDK for your OS and the JDK (or at least the jmods directory) for the target architecture of the system intended to run the image.
 Since our intended target is AWS Linux which Amazon uses for Lambda environments, we'll need the